nickbauman/clj-standards-boilerplates/README.md

         ISO codes
         Coordinates of various postal codes
-        A parser for NASDAQ's daily dump (a static file of this blows up the compiler: it's too big) ???
+        A parser for NASDAQ's daily dump for NYSE, NASDAQ and AMEX exchanges. (a static file of this stuff blows breaks hard limits in the JVM for code size)
+        ???

 ## Usage